Magisk-Modules-Alt-Repo/Better-MIUI-Icons/README.md

 • MMX\
 • Global MIUI 12\
 \
 It should work on any MIUI 12-based ROM.
+MIUI 11-based ROMs might work, but is untested.

 # Disclaimer